open-component-model/ocm/docs/reference/ocm_download_resources.md

 The resource files are named according to the resource identity in the component descriptor.
-If this identity is just the resource name, this name is ised.
+If this identity is just the resource name, this name is used.
 If additional identity attributes are required, this name is append by a comma separated list of <code>&lt;name>=&lt;>value></code> pairs separated by a "-" from the plain name.
 This attribute list is alphabetical
 order: